No Mercy (2007): Preliminary matches

-The pay-per-view opened with an in-ring segment featuring Raw General manager William Regal and WWE Chairman Vince McMahon, who awarded the WWE Championship to Randy Orton due to John Cena's injury, causing Cena to vacate the title.
+The pay-per-view opened with no intro graphics, and an in-ring segment featuring Raw General manager William Regal and WWE Chairman Vince McMahon, who awarded the WWE Championship to Randy Orton due to John Cena's injury, causing Cena to vacate the title.
 McMahon informed Orton that he would have to defend the title that night; Triple H then came to the ring and challenged Orton to a match for the title, which Orton rejected.
 McMahon, however, relented to Triple H's request and made the match, which became the opening contest of the event.
-The first match, therefore, pitted WWE Champion Randy Orton defending his title against Triple H. During the match, Orton attempted an RKO, but the move was countered by Triple H into a Pedigree attempt, only for Orton to counter with a back body drop.
+The first match, therefore, pitted Orton defending his title against Triple H. During the match, Orton attempted an RKO, but the move was countered by Triple H into a Pedigree attempt, only for Orton to counter with a back body drop.
 The match ended shortly after when Orton placed Triple H in the ring turnbuckle and tried to tackle him; Triple H moved out of the way and rolled up his opponent for the pinfall.
 In result, Triple H became WWE Champion.

 After that, Jeff Hardy, Brian Kendrick, and Paul London faced Mr. Kennedy, Lance Cade and Trevor Murdoch in a six-man tag team match.
 In the early stages of the match, all six men wrestled inconclusively until Kennedy executed a second rope rolling fireman's carry slam, known as a Green Bay Plunge.
 Kennedy pinned London to win the match for his team.

 In a backstage segment, Vince McMahon informed Triple H that as he had previously been booked for a match against Umaga, the match would still take place that night, with the added stipulation of being for the WWE Championship.

 Next, CM Punk defended the ECW Championship against Big Daddy V, who was accompanied by Matt Striker.
 Soon after the match began, Punk knocked down Big Daddy V with a dropkick.
 Striker then jumped in the ring and attacked Punk, which caused a disqualification victory for Punk, by which he retained his championship.
-Following the disqualification, Big Daddy V attacked CM Punk.
+Following the disqualification, Big Daddy V attacked Punk.

 After this, a pizza eating contest between Matt Hardy and Montel Vontavious Porter (MVP) occurred in the ring.
 Tazz was the host and Maria and Melina were the judges.
 In order to win the competition, one competitor had to eat more slices of pizza than the opponent in two minutes.
 Hardy finished two slices in the time limit and then proceeded to vomit on MVP, who didn't finish any, which won Hardy the competition.